Analysis: Is it time to start worrying about where things stand with Seahawks Jamal Adams and Duane Brown?

 The Seahawks almost certainly want to sign him to a four-year extension, which is their standard for second contracts, keeping Adams with the team through the 2025 season when he would turn 30.

-Adams undoubtedly wants a per-year average that would surpass that of the highest-paid safety in the NFL — $15.25 million of Denver’s Justin Simmons — while Seattle undoubtedly wants to keep Adams below the $18 million a year of Wagner, the team’s highest-paid defender.
+Adams undoubtedly wants a per-year average that would surpass that of the highest-paid safety in the NFL — $15.25 million of Denver’s Justin Simmons — while Seattle undoubtedly wants to keep Adams below the $18 million a year of linebacker Bobby Wagner, the team’s highest-paid defender.
 So, the two sides are likely working on finding a middle ground in the $17 to $17.5 million range.

-Adams has not been made available to the media but he’s been visible at every practice, usually walking out of the team’s facility early on and standing on the sidelines to watch.
+Adams has not been made available to the media but he’s been visible at every practice, usually walking out of the team’s facility early and standing on the sidelines to watch.
 Carroll said Adams is taking part in “everything’’ else.

 It’s hard to imagine something won’t get done.
 Adams’ injuries the past year have surely only reinforced to him the value in getting life-changing money now.
 And Seattle doesn’t want things to get haywire with a player it has envisioned as a foundational piece for years to come.